BoykovaAntonyna/nikita-kickstarter/README.md

 1. Just put your SVG-icons into `source/img/bgs`.
 2. All icons will be processed with the svgmin-task and put into the `tmp/svgmin/bgs` folder.
-3. Afterwards the grunticon-task uses these icons to produce
-    1. PNG-fallback-files, which will be put into the `img/bgs/png-fallback` folder under `build/` or `dist/`
-    2. SCSS-files (all icons are included as data-URIs in the form of SASS-placeholders), which will be put into `sass/grunticon`.
+3. Afterwards the svgcss-task uses these icons to produce SCSS-files (all icons are included as data-URIs in the form of SASS-placeholders), which will be put into `tmp/svgcss` folder.
 4. These SCSS-files will now be processed by the string-replace-task to get different placeholder-extends.
-They are saved into `sass/icons`.
+They are saved into `tmp/svg-bg-extends` folder.
 5. Now you can include your icons by using the `_svg-background.scss` mixin.
 Just type `@include svg-background(name-of-your-icon);`.

-__Attention:__ Grunticon also produces icons as png-data-uris, mainly for ie8 and older android browsers.
-If you use lots of icons in your project, remove `@extend %icon-data-png-#{$name};` from the mixin and only extend the svg and fallback version.
-Otherwise it could really hurt performance because of CSS-bloat!

 ## Questions?